 Apples are a great anti-aging fruit due to a fiber called pectin, which detoxes the body of waste products.
 Apples also reduce the forming of wrinkles by keeping the body well hydrated.

 Avocados have more Vitamin E than any other fruit, which is why avocados are a great choice in helping the body repair damaged skin and keeping the skin looking young and feeling soft.
 Avocado is most often found in guacamole, but it can also be sliced on top of a salad.

 Berries contain Vitamin C, which will build the body's immune system.
 The stronger the immune system, the better the body will fight off any infection or virus.
 The dark berries are especially good choices since they contain flavonoids.
 Flavonoids are antioxidants that protect the body against damaging elements.

 Bananas are a great snack choice due to the 30 mg of magnesium found in one banana.
 Magnesium is key to having proper circulation.
 The better the circulation, the more blood flow will travel to different parts of the body.
 The more blood flow, the easier the body can repair itself, and the better one will feel.
-Also with poor circulation, skin will appear pale and dull.
+Also with poor circulation, the skin will appear pale and dull.
 Magnesium makes skin firm, rosy, and young looking.

-Cantaloupe is a great choice because it is packed full of vitamin A, which will allow skin to be well nourished, slowing the aging process down.
+Cantaloupe is a great choice because it is packed full of vitamin A, which will allow the skin to be well nourished, slowing the aging process down.

 Strawberries contain a quarter of the recommended daily amount of Vitamin C in one cup of strawberries.
 This antioxidant is extremely important in protecting against free radicals that destroy healthy collagen in the epidermis, which allows the skin to be firm and smooth.

 Papaya is probably the best of all these fruits since it contains Vitamins A, E, and K, which makes it ideal for staying young.